danroc/geoblock/README.md

         - 192.168.0.0/16
       policy: allow

-    # Deny access for clients from ASNs 1234 and 5678
+    # Deny access for clients from ASNs 1234 and 5678.
     - autonomous_systems:
         - 1234
         - 5678
       policy: deny

-    # Allow access from France and the US to example.com and example.org
+    # Allow access to example.com and example.org from clients in France (FR)
+    # and the United States (US).
     - domains:
         - example.com
         - example.org